RedHatTraining/DO378-apps/comprehensive-review/solutions/parks-dashboard/README.md

-# Garden Dashboard
+# Parks Dashboard

-This is a simple React frontend app from the gardens streaming application of AD482 comprehensive review.
+This is a React front-end app from the Ithaca smart parks application of the DO378 comprehensive review.

-Because students might not have Node.js installed, we need to provide them with the _built_ web application.
+Because students might not have Node.js installed, we need to provide them with the _built_ web application (the `dist` directory).

 Run `npm run build` before pushing changes to generate the `dist` folder.
 This folder is included in the repository.

-Students can therefore serve the application by just running `python scripts/serve-frontend.py`.
+When performing the comprehensive review lab, students can serve the application by running `python serve.py` (no Node.js needed).

 ## Development scripts
 ```sh